StarRocks/starrocks/docs/developers/How to Contribute.md

 - Be awarded a StarRocks Contributor e-certificate.

 ## Active Contributor

 Active contributors are contributors who have made outstanding contributions and sustained commitment to StarRocks.
-They actively participate in the community by contributing code, improving docs and helping others.
+They actively participate in the community by contributing code, improving docs, and helping others.

 ### How to become an Active Contributor?